patrick330602/dotfiles/README.md

 # dotfiles

-dotfiles of my Windows 10 Linux Subsystems.
+dotfiles for my Windows, WSL and other linux.

-- **WLinux** - WLinux dotfiles.
+- **Pengwin** - Pengwin dotfiles.
 - **Windows** - Windows dotfiles.

 > old dotfiles is now in `unused` branch.